raidingdoncaster/JigglyLogin/README.md

 "Signup failed due to server error.
 Please try again shortly"

+# When using codex to push, and you need to pull from git to codespaces run:
+git status
+git fetch origin
+git reset --hard origin/main

 # Check old deployments and revisions
 run in terminal for table of revisions, time and traffic %: gcloud run revisions list --service jigglylogin --region europe-west1